Office Administration - General

 To qualify for this certificate, you must complete the program within five years.

 This program is well-suited for students who:

-- Possess excellent communication and interpersonal skills.
+- Possess good communication (written, verbal, technology) and interpersonal skills.

 Fees & Expenses